aeon-toolkit/aeon-admin/gsoc/README.md

 **Q. Can I start coding for the project before my application is accepted?**

-We have no issue with creating code for the project before projects are announced or including code listings in your application.
+We have no issue with you creating code for the project before projects are announced or including code listings in your application.
 However, it is unlikely we will accept pull requests on project topics while applications are open or another applicant is working on the project as part of GSoC.

+Regardless of what you come in with beforehand, we expect you to propose enough uncompleted topics to work on for the duration of your project.
+Completing the whole project beforehand and then disappearing for the summer months will lead to a failed project.

 ## Acknowledgements